AnuraagSun/ROADMAP-FOR-ASSEMBLY-LANUAGE/README.md

-# ROADMAP-FOR-ASSEMBLY-LANUAGE
+ROADMAP-FOR-ASSEMBLY-LANGUAGE

 Note: Assembly language is architecture-specific.
-This roadmap primarily focuses on x86/x64 assembly, but the concepts can be applied to other architectures ASWELL
+This roadmap primarily focuses on x86/x64 assembly, but the concepts can be applied to other architectures as well.

-Assembly Language Programming Roadmap
 Table of Contents

 Prerequisites